solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 ![Naive bayes model output in R](/img/a-machine-learning-example-for-business/naive-bayes-model-output-r.png)

-The point is not to learn inside out what these numbers mean, but to understand that this is the <i>model</i> and the software understands how to apply it for the predictions:
+The point is not to learn inside out what these numbers mean, but to understand that this is the <i>model</i> and the software understands how to apply them to make predictions for new orders:
 ```R
 predictions <- predict(model, newdata=data.test)
 ```